luhcas/Opencast-Matterhorn/README.txt

 + -----------------------
 + Developer instructions:
 + -----------------------
-+ 1) Build using maven 2
-+ mvn -Ppaxrun pax:clean install -Dmaven.test.skip=true
-+ 2) Run the server using maven 2 and pax-runner
-+ mvn -Ppaxrun pax:run
-+
-+ NOTE: If you want to cleanup the /runner dir then use: mvn pax:clean
++ 1) Install an OSGi container, e. g. felix, equinox etc.
++ 2) Run "mvn install -DdeployTo=<path to your osgi container's load directory>"
++ 3) Start your OSGi container and navigate to http://localhost:8080
 +
 + Questions should go to the Matterhorn list (matterhorn@opencastproject.org)